webiny/docs.webiny.com/docs/tutorials/building-serverless-graphql-api-webiny.md

 ![Copy Pat](/img/tutorials/serverless-graphql-api/copy-pat.png)

-Now we are ready to read queries and write mutations to our Habit model = )
+Now we are ready to read queries and write mutations to the Habit model = )

 Querying Habits